ssenti/class101/README.md

 Capstone Project: Minerva University X Class101

 Instructions:
-1. Download the current repository as a folder of files
+1. Download the current repository as a folder
 2. On terminal, navigate to the folder and then run: pip install -r requirements.txt
-3. Run all cells on Data Analysis Report Codes.ipynb
+3. Then run all cells on Data Analysis Report Codes.ipynb